pienzwart/compmusic2020/README.md

 ![image of plot](Rplot.1.png)

-Unfortunately, this figure won't show up in Github...
+Unfortunately, this 'loudness' figure won't show up in Github (see below)...
 And I don't know why because I tried a many times and I do exactly the same as I did with the other figures.
 So if anyone has tips or tricks or knows what I'm doing wrong...

 ![image loudness](Loudness violin.png)